capricorn86/happy-dom/packages/uncaught-exception-observer/README.md

-:warning: **This package is deprecated.
-Happy DOM now supports built in by setting "errorCapture" to "processLevel".** :warning:
+:warning: **This package has been deprecated.
+Happy DOM now supports this feature built in by setting "errorCapture" to "processLevel".** :warning:

 ![Happy DOM Logo](https://github.com/capricorn86/happy-dom/raw/master/docs/happy-dom-logo.jpg)